kwichmann/p5workshop/README.md

 - Check the examples and read the documentation.
 Use the information to draw a big yellow pac-man on the canvas :D

 ## Finally, create your own piece of abstract art
 Use what you've learned to compose a work of your own.
-Use the examples below, either as inspiration, or choose one to recreate:
+Use the examples below, either as inspiration, or choose one to recreate.
+You may want to start a new sketch for this, or you can continue

 [A collection of inspiring works of art](https://docs.google.com/presentation/d/e/2PACX-1vTOWjpHnjLNllezpdzjXKan4EI-zMAwuV4N_PcARcsQja_aY5P1p5fRPr2v82uxmYgFGSlULZ5jtFWd/embed?start=false&loop=false&delayms=3000&slide=id.g3f70b3232d_0_27) - *Compiled by Esther Hersh*